ChurroLightyear/4x-Electric-Druid-ADSR-KOSMO/README.md

 The LEDs are connected directly to the output so there may be some voltage drop but I've not noticed anything on the stripboard version
 This module is untested the stripboard layout works

-All components are pretty standard stuff you can get from Tayda except the 4 env gen ICs Didn't throw together a proper BOM but it's all labeled on the boards

 The files for the PCBs are all layed out in Kicad